 Arkansas governor names new director for AETN

-Arkansas Gov. Asa Hutchinson has named a new director for the Arkansas Educational Television Network following last year's death of the network's longtime director.
-The governor announced Tuesday that Courtney Pledger would serve as AETN's new director, beginning March 20.
-Pledger has served as executive director of the Hot Springs Documentary Film Festival and as executive producer for DreamWorks Animation.
+CONWAY, Ark. - Arkansas Gov. Asa Hutchinson has named a new director for the Arkansas Educational Television Network following last year's death of the network's longtime director.

 Add your comments below